-Attention plays an important role in the perception of rapid events.
-Anyone who has seen a magician performing tricks will realize that despite what we may think, we cannot easily attend to multiple things at once, even if they are in full view.
+It is clear that attention plays an important role in perception, and in what we become aware of in our environment.
+Anyone who has seen a magician performing tricks will realize that despite what we may sometimes think, we cannot easily attend to multiple things at once, even if they are in full view.
 In the lab, I study how and when we select the right things to attend to, and when we do not, and end up distracted.

 Why is watching a movie generally a smooth, flicker-free experience?
 Why do we not notice the rapid slideshow of still images that the movie really consists of?
 In essence, some things happen just a little too quickly for our brains to keep up.
 I study how our brains integrate rapidly changing sensory input into coherent events, to extract as much information as possible when the time to do so is limited.